grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/06 Test life cycle.md

 excerpt: ''
 ---

-The four distinct life cycle stages in a k6 test are "init", "setup", "vu" and "teardown" Throughout the documentation, you will also see us referring to it as "init code", "VU code" etc.
+The four distinct life cycle stages in a k6 test are "init", "setup", "VU" and "teardown" Throughout the documentation, you will also see us referring to it as "init code", "VU code" etc.

 <div class="code-group" data-props='{"labels": ["The four life cycle stages"], "lineNumbers": [true]}'>